Jamaica national football team

-The Jamaica national football team, nicknamed the "Reggae Boyz", represents Jamaica in men's international football.
-The team's first match was against Haiti in 1925.
-The squad is under the supervising body of the Jamaica Football Federation, which is a member of FIFA since 1962, a member of CONCACAF since 1963 and also a member of CFU.
-Jamaica's home matches have been played at Independence Park since its opening in 1962.
+The Jamaica national football team represents Jamaica in men's international football, which is governed by the Jamaica Football Federation founded in 1910.
+It has been an affiliate member of FIFA since 1962 and an affiliate member of CONCACAF since 1963.
+Regionally, it is an affiliate member of CFU in the Caribbean Zone.

-Their sole appearance in the FIFA World Cup was in 1998, where the team finished third in its group and failed to advance.
-The team also competed in the Caribbean Cup winning six times.
-Jamaica also competes in the CONCACAF Gold Cup, appearing thirteen times and finishing twice as runners-up to Mexico in 2015 and the United States in 2017.
-They were also invited to the Copa América in 2015 and 2016, being eliminated in the group stage on both occasions.
-Jamaica also qualified for the 2024 Copa América.
+Jamaica has qualified for the FIFA World Cup once (1998), achieving its first victory after defeating Japan 2–1.

+Jamaica has participated 16 times in CONCACAF's premier continental competition, finishing as runners-up twice in the CONCACAF Gold Cup (2015 and 2017).
+It has participated three times in League A and once in League B of the CONCACAF Nations League, finishing in third place in the 2024 Finals.
+It has also participated three times in the Copa América (2015, 2016, and 2024).

+Regionally, the team won six Caribbean Cup titles (organized by CFU).

 History

 Early history (1893–1962)

 In 1893, Jamaica's first football club, the Kingston Cricket Club, was formed.
 In 1910, the Jamaica Football Federation (JFF) was formed and controlled all of the games.
 The first game was played on 22 March 1925, as the opener in a three-game series against Haiti.
 Jamaica won the first game, 2 to 1, followed by victories of 3–0 and 1–0 in the other two.
 In 1926, Jamaica hosted Haiti at Sabina Park and won 6–0.
 At the 1930 Central American Games in Cuba, Jamaica made its first international tournament appearance and lost both games in its group.